AudioKit/Controls/README.md

 ## Generic Controls

-Since every app has its own style you can use the Draggable wrapper around your own drawing code and let us do the dragging math for you:
+Since every app has its own style you can use the appropriate wrapper around your own drawing code and let us do the dragging math for you:

 ```swift